nuitrcs/r-ggplot2-april2020/readme.md

 # Software and Files

-Slides are available at https://nuitrcs.github.io/r-ggplot2-april2020/slides/.
+Slides are available at https://nuitrcs.github.io/r-ggplot2-april2020/slides/, or open the `index.html` file in the slides folder of the workshop materials once you download them.

 You will need R and RStudio for this workshop, and you will need the files from this repository to do the exercises.
 See [installing or accessing R and RStudio](https://sites.northwestern.edu/researchcomputing/resources/r-and-rstudio/) for instructions.